mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

     $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1
     ```

-## Create the configuration file
+## Create the configuration
 1. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.
-The template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and Google DNS resolvers. [enterprise type="inline" size="small" /]
+The template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and cloud specific DNS resolvers. [enterprise type="inline" size="small" /]
-This template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and Google DNS resolvers. [oss type="inline" size="small" /]
+This template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]

 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameters descriptions and configuration examples, see the [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).

+List of private cloud DNS resolvers are:
+* AWS Private DNS Resolver: 169.254.169.253
+* GCP Private DNS Resolver: 169.254.169.254
+* Azure Private DNS Resolver: 168.63.129.16

 **Tips:**

-- If Google DNS is not available in your country, you can replace the Google DNS servers `8.8.8.8` and `8.8.4.4` with your local DNS servers.
+- If AWS DNS IP is not available in your country, you can replace the AWS DNS IP servers `8.8.8.8` and `8.8.4.4` with your local DNS servers.
 - If you specify `master_discovery: static`, you must also create a script to map internal IPs to public IPs on your bootstrap node (e.g., `genconf/ip-detect-public`).
 This script is then referenced in `ip_detect_public_filename: <relative-path-from-dcos-generate-config.sh>`.
+- In AWS, or any other environment where you can not control a node's IP address, master_discovery needs to be set to use master_http_load_balancer, and a load balancer needs to be setup.

 [enterprise]
 ## Enterprise template